 Daniel grew up in a musical family in Guilford, CT and went on to study music at the New England Conservatory, earning his B.A. and M.M. in jazz performance.
 At NEC, Daniel studied improvisation and composition with Steve Lacy, Bob Brookmeyer, John McNeil, and Jerry Bergonzi.
 He studied classical trumpet for four years with long-time Boston Symphony Orchestra principal trumpeter, Charles Schlueter.
 Daniel has also studied trumpet technique with Laurie Frink and Steve Emory.
 Aside from music, Daniel received his certification to teach the Alexander Technique from the Alexander Technique Training Center in Newton, MA, under the direction of Ruth Kilroy.
 (If you're not familiar with the Alexander Technique, please check it out.
 It is very helpful for performers!)

-Daniel teaches at Berklee College of Music as an Assistant Professor in the Ear Training Department.
-He also teaches trumpet and improvisation at Lexington High School, Milton High School and privately in Newton, Brookline and Roslindale.
-He teaches Alexander Technique at Lexington Community Education and in his own private studio.
+Daniel is facutly at Berklee College of Music as an Assistant Professor in the Ear Training Department, and also teaches ensembles at Berklee's 5-week summer program.
+He is a private trumpet instructor at MIT and Milton Public School's AALP program.
+Dan also teaches the Alexander Technique and trumpet lessons privately from his home in Roslindale, MA.
 He has taught workshops at Denver University and Amherst College.

 Recent venues where Daniel has performed include: Montreal Jazz Festival, Lincoln Center Out of Doors, Chicago Jazz Festival, National Theater (Addis Ababa), City Theater (Addis Ababa), Alliance Francaise (Dire Diwa), Teatro Manzoni (Milan), Moers Jazz Festival (Germany), The Barbican (UK), Glastonbury Festival (UK), Music Meeting (Holland), What is Classical Festival (Toronto), Festival of World Cultures (Ireland), Helsinki Festival, Jazz and Ribs Festival (Columbus), Iridium, Smalls, Regattabar, Historic Sweets Ballroom (Oakland), Ryles, Soder Theater (Stockholm), Beantown Jazz Festival, Sanders Theater, Jordan Hall, Institute of Contemporary Art (Bosotn), Litchfield Jazz Festival, and Denver University.

 Daniel has performed with Eithiopian music legends, Mulatu Atstatke, Mahmoud Ahmed, Getachew Mekurya, and Alemayehu Eshete.
-He has also shared the stage with such jazz icons as Steve Lacy, Anthony Braxton, Joe Morris, Allan Chase, Bob Brookmeyer, Medeski Martin and Wood, George Garzone, Ben Monder, Miguel Zenon, Josh Roseman, Curtis Hasselbring, Matt Wilson, John Carlson, Tony Malaby, Charlie Kohlhase, Yoron Israel, Jason Palmer, Pandelis Karayorgis, Ted Poor, Nate McBride, Mike Rivard, Noah Preminger, Godwin Louis, Taylor Ho Bynum, Bob Moses and many others.
+He has also shared the stage with such jazz icons as Steve Lacy, Anthony Braxton, Joe Morris, Allan Chase, Bob Brookmeyer, Medeski Martin and Wood, George Garzone, Sean Jones, Ben Monder, Miguel Zenon, Josh Roseman, Curtis Hasselbring, Matt Wilson, John Carlson, Tony Malaby, Charlie Kohlhase, Yoron Israel, Jason Palmer, Pandelis Karayorgis, Noah Preminger, Godwin Louis, Taylor Ho Bynum, and many others.